titarenko/xstruct/README.md

 ## Description

-### getHtml(url[, encoding])
+### getHtml(url[, qs][, encoding])

 Returns promise with downloaded and cheerio-wrapped HTML (optionally, if encoding is specified, document will be converted before passing it to cheerio).
+If qs (query string object) is specified, query string will be appended to url.

-### getJson(url)
+### getJson(url[, qs])

 Returns promise with downloaded and parsed JSON.
+If qs (query string object) is specified, query string will be appended to url.

 ### postForm(url, form)